This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Being aware of these feelings when they arise, and utilising nutritional and lifestyle strategies can help support healthy levels of anxiety, leading us to feel calmer and more in control.

-In broad terms, anxiety has been described as thoughts that evoke fear of the future, while depression is thoughts of the past.
+In broad terms, anxiety has been described as thoughts that evoke fear of the future, while depression is a thought of the past.
 Think of anxiety as something that sits on your shoulder, telling you all the things you don’t want to hear.
-It’s a worry about the future - of things that could happen or go wrong.
-It’s messages are often untrue, but unfortunately very convincing!
+It’s a worry about the future—things that could happen or go wrong.
+It’s messages are often untrue, but unfortunately, they are very convincing!

 It can impact our relationships with others, our self-confidence, and our ability to complete daily tasks at work or school as we worry over small and often uncontrollable details.